 Therefore, if you don’t make a new will after marriage, your assets will be divided according to the rules of intestacy, which usually results in all, or the majority, of the estate going to your spouse.
 This may of course not be what you had planned or hoped for.

-With the rise in blended families and increasingly complex family situations, this can cause serious problems.
+The rise in blended families and increasingly complex family situations can cause serious problems.

 Imagine for example that a man has two children from his first marriage before he is widowed.
 The children are named as the main beneficiaries in his will, but he remarries and fails to create a new will.
 The new spouse would inherit the first £270,000 under the intestacy rules, along with half of the remaining estate, leaving his children with little or nothing.